You can check out more of my artwork on my gallery page.

 Get new posts sent straight to your inbox!

 It’s of utmost importance that we share theGospel of Jesus Christ with those around us.
 This is not always easy, but Pro 11:30 tells us, "The fruit of the righteous is a tree of life; and he that wins souls is wise."
-My desire, with this blog, and through my book, is to give you tools that will help you live out your salvation and encourage you to find ways to share your faith.
+My desire, with this blog, is to give you tools that will help you live out your salvation and encourage you to find ways to share your faith.
 Using creative outlets is a great way to open doors of communication, often presenting opportunities to witness.

 Arleen Jennings was our guest speaker for our Fall Weekend Retreat.
 Friday evening she laid a foundation with truths from God’s Word and how these truths had worked into and through her life’s experiences, especially in the hard times.
 Her delivery was very similar to that of Beth Moore’s if you’re familiar with her Bible Studies.